 To further reduce our carbon footprint in 2015 we installed solar photo-voltaic panels on the roof of Farmhouse and Inglenook Cottages, and on the roofs of Garden Cottage and Wisteria Cottage.
 These generate free electricity during the day (so please do try to use the laundry machines, immersion heater and dishwasher when the sun is out!) and any excess is passed on to the National Grid.

 We encourage you to use the recycling bins for glass, plastic bottles, cans, cardboard and newspapers.
 We also provide a metal bin for food waste and ashes from the fire, which goes onto our compost heap.
 All of our garden waste is composted and the compost used to enrich the soil and grow seedlings and cuttings.
 We encourage wild flowers in the meadows and provide many nesting boxes for wild birds and each cottage has its own bird feeder, which we fill every day.
-We also have some tame ducks on site – please let us know if you would like to try their eggs - and we grow lots of fruit and herbs, which you are welcome to sample when in season (not everything on site is edible, please ask if unsure).
+We grow lots of fruit and herbs, which you are welcome to sample when in season (not everything on site is edible, please ask if unsure).
 We have a variety of flowers that attract bees and butterflies and many areas of the grounds are left wild to encourage and shelter wildlife.